 Reducing calorie intake drastically can reduce your weight by 5 pounds a week.
-However, do you think this weight loss is inclusive only of the fat?
+However, this weight loss is not just from fat loss.

 Our body weight is composed of muscle, water content, and fat, which vary as per our diet, lifestyle, and the physical activities we perform.
 When rapid weight loss such as losing 5 pounds of weight a week is achieved with a highly calorie-restricted diet, you lose out on the muscle mass and water as well.
 Without hydrating yourself, you can fall prey to dehydration.
 Losing on the muscle can make your metabolism slower because metabolism also depends on your muscle mass.
 A slower metabolism makes it hard for you to lose weight.
 Your bones may become more porous and brittle.

-Rapid weight loss programs are considered unhealthy in the long-term because it can make you fatigued, give you headaches, compromise your digestion, and even cause hair loss.
+Rapid weight loss programs are considered unhealthy in the long term because they can make you fatigued, give you headaches, compromise your digestion, and even cause hair loss.
 You may also develop a medical condition known as gall stones (cholelithiasis), which may need surgery.

 A slow and steady weight loss is a healthier and sustainable weight-loss strategy than rapid weight loss.